Ultima Handicap Chase Predictions, Betting Tips & Odds (Cheltenham 2023 - DAY 1)

 Many horses will arrive looking well handicapped making it very hard to predict the winner.
 Furthermore, some of the previous winners have carried big weights to victory.

-And now we take a closer look at this year's Ultima Handicap Steeple Chase and try to determine which horse is likely to prevail.
+We'll take a closer look at this year's Ultima Handicap Steeple Chase and try to determine which horse is likely to prevail in the coming days.

 At the moment, the most backed horses are the following: